HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

 NCN personalization and image customization are both methods used to configure NCNs.
 NCN personalization is the process of applying product-specific configuration to NCNs post-boot.
-NCN image customization is the process of applying product-specific configuration to a NCN image prior to boot.
+NCN image customization is the process of applying product-specific configuration to an NCN image prior to boot.
-It must be run on the NCN worker node image to ensure the appropriate SHS CFS layer is applied.
+It must be run on the NCN worker node image to ensure that the appropriate SHS CFS layer is applied.

 The NCN configuration method will vary based on the version of CSM installed on the system.
 Select one of the following procedures depending on the version of CSM in use: